sudee404/sudee404/README.md

-- 👋 Hi, I’m @sudee404
+- 👋 Hi, I’m Sudi
-- 👀 I’m interested in web and android development and data analysis
+- 👀 I’m interested in backend development with django
 - 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate on a web and mobile application
+- 💞️ I’m looking to collaborate on any python related project
 - 📫 How to reach me sudaise18@gmail.com

 <!---